Loading617/Zap/README.md

 </p>

 # Zap!
-Zap: For Android/TV/Google TV/Fire TV
+Zap: For Google TV/Fire TV

-This Project is Inspired By: Justin Frankel and Dmitry Boldyrev by There amazing Software Winamp
+This Project is Inspired By: Justin Frankel and Dmitry Boldyrev by Their amazing Software Winamp